caseyferrara/jbportfolio/README.md

-# Jillian Brown Portfolio
+# Graphic Design Portfolio

-This project was created by Casey Ferrara for Jillian Brown to be used as a graphic design portfolio.
+This project was created by Casey Ferrara to be used as a graphic design portfolio.
 The application allows users to view about images, projects, and even contact Jillian via email.
 There is also a restricted admin page that can only be accessed by Jillian via Auth0 Google login.
 The admin page allows for new projects/about images to be added, existing projects to be edited, and existing projects/about images to be deleted.
 The tech stack for this application is React, NodeJS, and PostgreSQL.

 ## Public Components